flippercloud/flipper/README.md

 Beautiful, performant feature flags for Ruby.

 Control your software &mdash; don't let it control you.
-Read on for everything you need to get started with Flipper.

 ## Installation